McKinleyville, California: Hammond Trail

 The Hammond Trail consists of over 5 mi of hiking, biking, and equestrian trails linking Arcata, McKinleyville, and the surrounding areas.
 Following the historic Hammond Lumber Company railroad grade, the trail begins at the Hammond Bridge – which crosses the Mad River near the Mad River County Park – and extends north to Clam Beach County Park just south of Little River State Beach.
 There is an overnight campground at Clam Beach County Park.

 The Hammond Trail is also a recreation and transportation corridor traveling through rural and suburban areas of Humboldt County and is a part of both the California Coastal Trail (CCT) and the Pacific Coast Bike Route (PCBR).

-Air
+Aviation

 The Arcata–Eureka Airport is a full-service airport located in McKinleyville.
 The name of the airport comes from the names of the primary population centers that it serves.
 The location of this airport was chosen to serve as an experimental field to test landing during heavy fog conditions.
 Due to weather patterns and geographic conditions, the area is one of the foggiest in Northern California.